teuk/mediabot_v3/docs/ROADMAP_3.5.md

 Last updated: 2026-09-06

-Mediabot 3.5 is a consolidation release.
-The current stable release remains 3.3 and development remains on the `3.4dev` line until an explicit release decision.
-No 3.5 tag, stable version change or public release archive is made implicitly by this roadmap.
+Mediabot 3.5 is the current stable consolidation release.
+Its source-release decision was explicitly accepted under MB727 on 2026-09-06 after the complete candidate CI and Debian 13 trials passed.
+The next development line is `3.6dev`, but it is not opened implicitly by this release decision.

+MB727 publishes source; it does not deploy production.
+MB719, the FULL01 live pilot and MB722 remain operator-managed deployment follow-up and are not claimed as completed by this roadmap.

 The MB720 Hailo engineering gate is now implemented, exercised and accepted on the development instance.
 That closes the feature-construction gate, not the